This is the earliest trip to Grantham station that I have evidence for, which is in the form of these photographs.

 Waiting to Cross

 Until 2008 there were no lifts at Grantham to give access to the footbridge for trolleys and barrows, so all parcels and mail to or from the Down platform had to be taken across the main lines over a boarded crossing.
 In this scene, at the south end of platform 2, four very uniformly attired porters have brought a loaded trolley to the top of a ramp which led down to track level.
 The stationmaster at the time, Yorkshireman Harold Scampion appointed in 1947, encouraged a smart turnout of his staff.
-The man on the front left of the trolley (wearing shunters' gloves) is Ted Lyons.
+The man on the front left of the trolley (carrying shunters gloves under his left arm) is Ted Lyon.
 On the right, in front of the men, is the brick base of the Yard Box signal box.
 The ramp descended in front of the box to a wooden boarded crossing over the two main lines.
 A matching ramp led back up onto platform 3, from where the photograph was taken.
 The trolleys had no brakes, so keeping control on the steep slope to track level was as strenuous as the haul up the other side.
 On the crossing itself the cast iron wheels jolted heavily over the gaps in the wooden boards where the rails passed through.
 So plenty of muscle power was needed to ensure a speedy transit.
 This was the prestigious East Coast Main Line, and no-one at Grantham wanted to be the subject of a report to the Line Superintendent's office because vital traffic was delayed by a platform trolley stuck across the track.
 The metal cases are embossed BRITISH RAILWAYS COLLICO SERVICE.
 At the Ken Hoole Study Centre I saw some instructions, dated 1st January 1963, relating to the Collico service.
 The following definition summarises the system: The 'British Railways Collico Service' is a scheme under which Messrs.
 Collico Ltd. of London Scottish House, London Road, Barking, Essex, hire to traders collapsible Collico cases for conveyance of merchandise by British Railways' services, and British Railways undertake to provide an efficient and reliable service for the conveyance of the outwards full traffic and return of the collapsed flat cases.

 Fish from Hull to London